kubecost/docs/agent.md

-# Installing Agent for Kubecost Cloud (limited availability)
+# Installing Agent for Kubecost Cloud

 The _kubecost-agent_ is a lightweight Kubecost exporter that sends metrics to Kubecost Cloud.
 In order to install the _kubecost-agent_, you will need a specific key provided by Kubecost.